 If a game based on your life was made, what would be the genre and title?

-The title would be upside down wonderland.
-The genre would probably be adventure, platform and something with healing items…
+The title would be an upside-down wonderland.
+The genre would probably be an adventure, platform and something with healing items…

 Also, since a lot of people helped me through harder times, I would probably have allies and items to make me stronger.

 Which three video game items would you take into the zombie apocalypse?

 Probably the cheats from Unreal Tournament that’ll give me infinite health and ammo, Indiana Jones’ whip to grab food and other necessary items and Kirby for the companionship and the cuteness :p

 Which gaming character should we elect as our next prime minister and why?

 I guess I’d take Lara Croft or Junpei from the Zero Escape series.
 They both seem like honest, admirable people with a sense of extraordinary strength in several zones…